 United is my first choice with the new and amazing Polaris seat, American Airlines comes in second with their new Super Diamond seat.
 Virgin takes spot 3, and the inconsistent Delta Business Class product comes in 4th, and British Airways, with its thin, uncomfortable seats, comes in at number 5.

-American Airlines, United Airlines and Delta are the three main North American airlines that fly from the major American airports over to Europe.
-All three have all recently launched a new, upgraded business class soft and hard product, with improved seats, food and service on flights to Europe.
+American Airlines, United Airlines, and Delta are the three main North American airlines that fly from the major American airports over to Europe.
+All three have recently launched a new, upgraded business class soft and hard product, with improved seats, food, and service on flights to Europe.
 I have discussed in more detail which of these new Business Class suites is best.
-In my opinion, the United Polaris Business Class Pod cabins are probably the best looking of the three seats and the fact that these cabins are complemented by matching ground facilities means that this entire product is more of a complete experience than the American Airlines or Delta offerings.
+In my opinion, the United Polaris Business Class Pod cabins are probably the best looking of the three seats, and the fact that these cabins are complemented by matching ground facilities means that this entire product is more of a complete experience than the American Airlines or Delta offerings.

-Delta’s new seats are only planned to be installed on around a fifth of its new fleet which means that when you book a Delta Business Class ticket, the chances are you may never experience their Delta One product.
-In fact Delta currently offers a very poor 767 Business Class seat with very little leg space and that looks like a 90’s nightmare so great care must be taken to avoid the 767 product if you book a Delta Business Class seat.
+Delta’s new seats are only planned to be installed on around a fifth of its new fleet, which means that when you book a Delta Business Class ticket, the chances are you may never experience their Delta One product.
+Having said that, all the Delta seats are a reasonable size and tend to beat British Airways Business Class with inches more of space in width and length.
+British Airways Business Class seats are small!

-British Airways and Virgin Atlantic are the two main British airlines that fly from North America to Europe, between New York and London along with a number of other American cities.
-Both airlines feature in my top 10 best airlines for longhaul Business Class and I have also compared them directly in my best transatlantic airline for Business: British Airways Vs Virgin Atlantic.
+British Airways and Virgin Atlantic are the two main British airlines that fly from North America to Europe, between New York and London, along with a number of other American cities.
+Both airlines feature in my top 10 best airlines for long-haul Business Class and I have also compared them directly in my best transatlantic airline for Business: British Airways vs. Virgin Atlantic.
 In a nutshell, when comparing Virgin’s Upper Class to British Airways Club Class, Upper Class wins in almost every respect.
 The Clubhouse lounge is fun and has better food than BA’s Galleries lounges.
 If you want privacy and direct aisle access, Virgin also wins.
-Although it is worth re-highlighting that if you are travelling in a couple or as a family, you will probably prefer the layout in British Airways, assuming you want to see your family or other half!
-Virgin’s onboard food offering is more generous, the seat is more comfortable for sleeping and it has an onboard bar.
+Although it is worth re-highlighting that if you are traveling in a couple or as a family, you will probably prefer the layout in British Airways, assuming you want to see your family or other half!
+Virgin’s onboard food offering is more generous, the seat is more comfortable for sleeping, and it has an onboard bar.